Locally equivalent Floer complexes and unoriented link cobordisms: Introduction

-Based on an intuition of Alfieri in \cite{Antonio}, we consider $\mathcal F$ as indexed by some particular subsets $S$ of the plane, which he calls south-west regions, satisfying the property that if $(\overline x,\overline y)\in S$ then each $(x,y)$ such that $x\leq\overline x$ and $y\leq\overline y$ is in $S$; a more precise definition is given later in Subsection \ref{subsection:Alexander}.
-We recall that two $n$-component links are concordant if there is a cobordism between them consisting of $n$ disjoint annuli.
-We can then state the following theorem. \begin{teo} The local equivalence class of $\cC^\infty(L)$ and the filtered homology group $\cH^\infty(L)$ are a concordance invariant in the following sense.
-Suppose that $L_1$ is concordant to $L_2$; then there are chain maps $ $, which preserve $\mathcal F$ and induce an $\mathcal F$-filtered isomorphism in homology.
-In particular, the restrictions of such isomorphisms give identifications for every $d\in\Z$ and $S$ south-west region of $\Z^2$. \end{teo} The strategy of the proof of this result consists in decomposing a concordance into elementary pieces and then a careful usage of the maps introduced by Sarkar, see \cite{Sarkar}, on grid diagrams.
-In fact, starting from Sarkar's work, we can construct maps induced by each elementary cobordism.
+We recall that two $n$-component links are \emph{concordant} if there is a cobordism between them consisting of $n$ disjoint annuli.
+Then the local equivalence class of $\cC^\infty(L)$ and the filtered homology group $\cH^\infty(L)$ are a concordance invariant in the following sense. \begin{teo} Suppose that $L_1$ is concordant to $L_2$; then there are chain maps \\ $ $, which preserve $\mathcal F$ and induce an $\mathcal F$-filtered isomorphism in homology.
+In particular, the restrictions of such isomorphisms give identifications for every $d\in\mathbb Z$ and $S$ south-west region of $\mathbb Z^2$. \end{teo} The strategy of the proof of this result consists in decomposing a concordance into standard pieces and then a careful usage of the maps introduced by Sarkar, see \cite{Sarkar}, on grid diagrams.
+In fact, starting from Sarkar's work, we can construct maps induced by some specific cobordisms.
 Some of these maps were already used by the author in \cite{Cavallo}. \begin{remark} In \cite{Zemke2} Zemke, using different techniques, also defined maps induced by (decorated) link cobordisms, which conjecturally coincide with the ones presented in this paper.
 We can use such maps to give another proof of Theorem \ref{teo:concordance}: namely, according to \cite[Theorems A and C]{Zemke2} every link concordance induces a graded isomorphism in link Floer homology; while the fact that the $\mathcal F$-filtration is preserved follows from \cite[Theorem 1.4]{Zemke3}.
 This argument is similar to the one in \cite{Zemke}, where Zemke proved a version of Theorem \ref{teo:concordance} for knots. \end{remark} Theorem \ref{teo:concordance} allows us to define some numerical concordance invariants for links; including a generalization of Alfieri's $\Upsilon_S$ \cite{Antonio}, the $\nu^+$-invariant of Hom and Wu \cite{HomWu} (see also \cite{Rasmussen}) and the secondary upsilons, defined by Kim and Livingston \cite{Livingston}.
 We briefly describe how to extract some of these invariants.

 Write $\cC^\infty_*(L)$ for the filtered chain homotopy type of the link Floer complex of $L$.
 Once we fix a filtered basis, we can represent such model complex in the plane $(j,A)$, where $j$ and $A$ represent the minimal algebraic and Alexander filtration level respectively and $*$ the Maslov grading of each generator.
 We use the fact that $\dim_{\F}\mathcal F^{\{j\leq0\}}\cH^\infty_0(L)=1$, see Theorem \ref{teo:dim}, and then compute how far we can shift the region $S$ while being able to find a generator for such homology class in $\cC^\infty_0(L)$.
 In this way, given a south-west region $S$, we associate a real number to it that we call $\Upsilon_S(L)$; the complete definition can be found in Subsection \ref{subsection:Alexander}.